plausible/website/_posts/2020-12-03-how-to-track-identify-and-fix-404-error-pages-on-your-website.md

 ### Google Analytics

-In your Google Analytics dashboard, go into "Behavior" in the left-hand navigation, then choose "Site Content" and click on the "All Pages" report.
+In your [Google Analytics](https://plausible.io/vs-google-analytics) dashboard, go into "Behavior" in the left-hand navigation, then choose "Site Content" and click on the "All Pages" report.

 Select "Page Title" as the primary dimension and search for 404.
-This will give you the list of 404 pages errors.
+This will give you the list of 404 page errors.

 ### Server logs